Piyushi-0/Sparse-UOT/README.md

 - [CS-UOT with Gaussians](https://github.com/Piyushi-0/Sparse-UOT/blob/main/examples/Gaussian/matroid_col_k.ipynb).
 > [!TIP]
-> 'ws' in the function names signify warm start, where we use the last outer iterate's $\gamma$.
+> 'ws' in the function names signifies warm start, where we use the previous outer iteration's $\gamma$.
 We found that a warm start results in faster optimization.

 *If you find this useful, consider giving a* ⭐ *to this repository.*